-The output window in Visual Studio IDE, as you have already been aware about the output dock window which is at the bottom that shows all the captured build events/results and logs.
+In the Visual Studio IDE, as you have already been aware about the output dock window which is at the bottom that shows all the captured build events/results and logs.
 By default, the Visual Studio does not show the build results in detail.
-There some special cases where we would need to have the detailed build results to be captured on output window in order to identify deeper level project build related issues, or diagnose some build error.
-In this article, learn about the verbosity levels of logging the build events/results which will be logged in the visual studio output window and how we can enable and disable the same via Visual Studio configuration window.
+There are some special cases where we would need to have the detailed build results to be captured on the output window in order to identify a deeper level of project build related issues, or diagnose some build error.
+In this article, I would like to explain about the verbosity levels of logging the build events/results which will be logged in the visual studio output window.
+Also will see how we can enable and disable the same via Visual Studio configuration window.

 Display detailed output of MSBuild in Visual Studio output Window